 During this same spring, a group of German, US, and Ethiopian musicians, poets, artists, and curators met in Addis Ababa for the fifth edition of Poetry-Jazz.
 Poetry-jazz has become a form of art practiced by different groups in Addis Ababa.
 For the last five years, our semirotating group of artists, Poetry-Jazz, has been supported by the TURN Fund of the German Federal Cultural Foundation.
 These gatherings materialize as public performances, platforms, and publications reflecting the artists’ role as political ambassadors.
 We are meeting for the fifth time in six years in a kind of creative hopscotch, traveling between Berlin and Addis Ababa.
 Together, we instigate a semi-ancient form of Ethiopian poetry called Wax and Gold.
 This time we all agree that the gold, usually hidden in the wax, is to be on the outside of what we make together.
 We want all gold, heavy things, heaviness itself, something solid that melts, like some heavy metals, at the temperature of the hand.
 We seek the gold through a form known as poetry-jazz, which combines music and poetry.
 Songs in Ethiopia are stories, physical spaces where history is continually approached, negotiated, tuned, and re-turned to.
 If poetry resists the intelligence almost successfully, as Wallace Stevens says, then in poetry-jazz rehearsals, we seek the almost more than the absolutely there, the almost more than the already there waiting-for-you-to-arrive.
 And when the poets don’t know where to go next, the musicians go there. (…)

-The essay reflects on the poetry series “Poetry Jazz: Wax and Honey, I’m Home” by the Institut für Raumexperimente, Berlin; in cooperation with the Akademie der Künste, Berlin; in dialogue with Tobiya Poetic Jazz, Addis Ababa; choreographed by Christina Werner; supported by the Studio Olafur Eliasson; Graham Foundation; Co-financing Fund of the Senate Department for Culture and Europe.
+The essay reflects on the poetry series “Poetry Jazz: Wax and Honey, I’m Home” by the Institut für Raumexperimente, Berlin; in cooperation with the Akademie der Künste, Berlin; in dialogue with Tobiya Poetic Jazz, Addis Ababa; choreographed by Christina Werner; supported by the Studio Olafur Eliasson, Berlin; Graham Foundation for Advanced Studies in the Fine Arts, Chicago; Co-financing Fund of the Senate Department for Culture and Europe, Berlin

 Funded by the TURN Fund of the German Federal Cultural Foundation.